The Size of Interpolants in Modal Logics: Overview

 We next discuss the main contributions of this paper.
 Unless stated otherwise, the size $|\varphi|$ of a formula $\varphi$ is the length of $\varphi$ if represented as a dag (or equivalently, the number of subformulas of $\varphi)$.
 See also Section~\ref{sec:conclusion} for further discussion regarding dag-size and tree-size.

 \textbf{First contribution (strongest implicates and Craig interpolants for tabular logics).} For every tabular modal logic $L$, the computation of strongest $L(\sigma)$-implicates can be reduced in poly-time to the computation of uniform interpolants in propositional logic.
 As a corollary, we obtain that the size of strongest $L(\sigma)$-implicates is bounded polynomially in the size of propositional uniform interpolants.
+Let PL$(\sigma)$ and ML$(\sigma)$ denote the set of propositional and, respectively, modal formulas using variables in $\sigma$ only.

 \begin{restatable}{theorem}{thmmain} Let $L$ be a tabular quasi-normal modal logic.
 We can associate to each signature $\sigma$ of propositional variables a companion signature $\widehat\sigma$ such that there are poly-time translations